tigera/docs/calico-enterprise/networking/egress/egress-gateway-maintenance.mdx

 $ kubectl rollout status deploy/egress-gateway
 ```
 > **Note**:
-> - Making the above alterations to an egress gateway deployment will trigger a new rollout - you can monitor the rollout status
->   with `kubectl rollout status deploy/<deployment name>`
+> - Making the above alterations to an egress gateway deployment will trigger a new rollout - you can monitor the rollout status with `kubectl rollout status deploy/<deployment name>`
-> - If your rollout seems to have stalled and egress gateway pods are stuck on "ContainerCreating" phase, it's possible the deployment's
->   IPPool has been exhausted.
+> - If your rollout seems to have stalled and egress gateway pods are stuck on "ContainerCreating" phase, it's possible the deployment's IPPool has been exhausted.
 You can check if this is the case by inspecting a stuck pod with `kubectl describe pod <pod name>`
 {: .alert .alert-info}

+##### Inspect workload annotations
-Once the updated egress gateway deployment has fully rolled out, we can test our annotations again.
-Let's delete another egress gateway pod.
-It should take 60 seconds to terminate.
-As before, annotations will be added to our dependent workloads, only this time, there should be a 60-second window between the two timestamps:
+Once the updated egress gateway deployment rolls out, we're ready to observe the gateway maintenance annotations {{site.prodname}} adds to your dependent workloads.
+Let's simulate cluster maintenance by deleting an egress gateway pod.
+It should take 60 seconds to terminate - the amount of time defined by `terminationGracePeriodSeconds`.

 ```sh
 $ # show pods in default namespace - two egress gateway pods and one application pod using them.